Muhammad Muhsin

 flyovers, cloverleaf junctions, etc.)

-longer and far well-made ones, are commonplace all around here.
-They greatly streamline
+longer and far better-made ones, are commonplace all around here.
+They greatly streamlined

 their traffic control system.